What Is Alcohol Abuse? What Makes Someone An Alcoholic?

 - Cancer: excessive drinking leads to a higher risk of getting colon, throat, liver or breast cancer;

-- Problems with immune system: alcohol weakens the body and it has a harder time fighting back illnesses.
+- Problems with the immune system: alcohol weakens the body and it has a harder time fighting back illnesses.

 - Heart disease: alcohol contributes to high blood pressure and can lead to heart attacks or strokes.